 3. Separator

-This prevents the lead plates from touching each other and causing a short circuit.
+This greatly helps by stopping the lead plates from ever touching one another and creating a short circuit within the battery.

 4. Terminals